Kakulukian/node-jeuxvideo-bot-api/README.md

-# Node.js Jeuxvideo.com Bot API
+# Node.js Jeuxvideo.com Forum API

 Node.js module to interact with unofficial Jeuxvideo.com Forum API.
 A jeuxvideo.com's account is needed, to post message on topic.